Method

 visually.
 The deformation of the laser line serves as an indicator of potential dents.

-pixel to extract the laser line.
-Next, we calculate the average projection distance of
+After capturing the laser-projected image, we calculate the average projection distance of

 each pixel on the laser line relative to the main line direction, determined via PCA.